Why You Should Get Your Commercial or Industrial Roof Inspected This Spring

 Check corners for mold.

-Even if the ceiling looks perfectly fine, you still want to check the corners to see any evidence of mold growth.
+Even if the ceiling looks perfectly fine, you should still check the corners for evidence of mold growth.

 The mold is typically dark green, brown, or black and smells like mildew.